Jalle19/roth-modbus-mqtt/README.md

 If everything runs correctly and your Home Assistant is configured to use the same MQTT broker, a new device should appear under the MQTT integration.

+Run `/opt/roth-modbus-mqtt/dist/roth-modbus-mqtt.js -h` for full usage details.

+## Contributing

+Pull requests are always welcome!
+There are many things that are not supported, I've only implemented the basics.

 ## License